-Some dockside installations may be rated less than 30 amps, therefore, you may need to purchase lower amp adapters.
-Whenever a lower amp adapter is used, however, there will be a corresponding drop in supplied power from the dockside system.
+- Some dockside outlets may be rated less than 30 amps, therefore, you may need to purchase lower amp adapters. - Whenever a lower amp adapter is used, however, there will be a corresponding drop in supplied power from the dockside system.

-- Single shore power 120V/60Hz, AC system feature one, 120V/30 amp, shore power receptacle. - If your boat is equipped with an air conditioning system, a second (dual) 30 amp inlet has been installed.
-Dual shore power inlets are labeled line 1 and line 2, which corresponds to the line 1 and line 2 master breakers on the AC panel. - The dual shore power system is designed so that each line is independent of the other except when the AC power transfer switch is used.
+- Standard 110 volt AC systems feature one, 110V/30 amp, shore power receptacle. - If your boat is equipped with an optional air conditioning system, a second (dual) 30 amp inlet has been installed.
+Dual shore power inlets are labeled line 1 and line 2, which corresponds to the line 1 and line 2 master breakers on the AC panel. - The optional dual shore power system is designed so that each line is independent of the other.